Nutrient Management Modules

 SEARCH Nutrient Management Modules

 Nutrient Management was selected in a June, 2001 MSU Extension survey as the topic that the most Montana Extension Agents and Rocky Mountain Certified Crop Advisers (CCAs) would like to learn more about.
 Soil scientists in the Dept. of Land Resources and Environmental Sciences created fifteen Nutrient Management modules, covering such topics as Soil Sampling and Laboratory Selection, Plant Nutrition and Soil Fertility, and Cycling and Fertilization for each of the essential plant nutrients.
 Each module includes a quiz that can be taken to enhance your learning.
-Hard copies of these modules are available for free from MSU Extension Publications, or they can be accessed below as PDF files.

 Note: Currently no modules are approved for CCA continuing ed credits, until we update them.
 Please let us know if you are interested in taking any quizzes for CEU, and which are of the highest interest.
 Contact Clain Jones (firstname.lastname@example.org) or Kathrin Olson-Rutz (email@example.com).
 Thank you.

 Modules of Nutrient Management Self-Study Course

 - Module 1: Soil Sampling and Laboratory Selection.
 Learn how to describe soil sampling and handling procedures, explain the different

 philosophies in soil testing programs, and select an analytical laboratory.
 Revised

 - Module 2: Plant Nutrition and Soil Fertility.
 Covers the 17 elements essential for plant nutrition; macronutrients and micronutrients;